bit-brick/bit-brick-docs/docs/k1/news/ros2.md

 Since the official ROS2 does not provide an installation package for RISC-V based ROS2, it is necessary to compile and install it yourself.
 The following is the complete process of installing ROS2 on the K1.

- First,you need AT LEAST 25 GB of hard drive space in your VM to install ROS 2 from source.
+ First,you need at least 25 GB of hard drive space to install ROS 2 from source.
 Make sure that you have the space before continuing.
 ## System setup
 ### Set locale
-This is exactly the same as in the official instructions:
+This is exactly the same as in the [official instructions](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html):
 ~~~
 locale  # check for UTF-8